transparency-dev/formats/log/README.md

 The first 3 lines of the body **MUST** be present in all Checkpoints.

 * `<Origin string>` should be a unique identifier for the log identity which issued the checkpoint.
-  The format SHOULD be a URI-like strucutre like `<dns_name>[/<suffix>]`, where the log operator controls `<dns_name>`, e.g `example.com/log42`.
+  The format SHOULD be a URI-like structure like `<dns_name>[/<suffix>]`, where the log operator controls `<dns_name>`, e.g `example.com/log42`.
 This is only a recommendation, and clients MUST NOT assume that the origin is a URI following this format.
-  With a globally unique `<dns_name>`, this structure reduces the likelihood of origin collision, This structure reduces the likelihood of origin collision, and gives clues to humans about the log operator and what is in the log.
+This structure reduces the likelihood of origin collision, and gives clues to humans about the log operator and what is in the log.
 The suffix is optional and can be anything.
 It is used to disambiguate logs owned under the same prefix.

   The presence of this identifier forms part of the log claim, and guards against two logs producing bytewise identical checkpoints.